hosamelbakry/Landing-Page_Udacity-Web-Development-professional/README.md

 4. Create back to top button and make it smooth to scroll back to top.

 project plan:
-Generally I tried to avoid repeating my code so I created a set of functions and youe will find clearly in JavaScript file

 A) HTML
 1. I have to modify the HTML file and add one more section